 Metal 3D printing offers the allure of exceptionally high-performance parts made from steel, titanium, nickel alloys, and aluminum with exotic geometries for demanding, high-value industries like aerospace and medical devices.
-These industries are able to take full advantage of 3D printing in fabricating metal parts—in particular generatively-designed, highly latticed parts that decrease material needs and part weight.
+These industries are able to take full advantage of 3D printing in fabricating metal parts—in particular generatively-designed, highly latticed parts and other complex geometries that decrease material needs and part weight.

-The most common traditional metal AM systems are selective laser melting (SLM) and direct metal laser sintering (DMLS).
+The most common traditional metal additive processes are selective laser melting (SLM) and direct metal laser sintering (DMLS).
 Just like plastic SLS, these processes create objects from thin layers of powdered material by selectively melting it using a heat source.
 But given the higher melting point of metals, they require much more powerful lasers and an industrial environment.